-This chart shows that 350 students with FAY status were tested at this school two testing years prior (2020-21), with 37 scoring Advanced, 112 scoring Proficient, 116 scoring Basic, and 85 scoring Below Basic.
-Counts for the prior (2021-22) and most recent year (2022-23) are similarly displayed.
+This chart shows that 350 students with FAY status were tested at this school two testing years prior (note that assessments were waived in 2019-20), with 37 scoring Advanced, 112 scoring Proficient, 116 scoring Basic, and 85 scoring Below Basic.
+Counts for the prior (2020-21) and most recent year (2021-22) are similarly displayed.
 This graph also shows the percent of students scoring in each performance category two years prior, with 10.6% scoring Advanced, 32.0% scoring Proficient, 33.1% scoring Basic, and 24.3% scoring Below Basic.
 Percentages for the prior and most recent years are similarly displayed.